scheung97/Loot/README.md

 A new way to discover products that are tailored to your taste.
 Who knows, maybe you'll discover some hidden treasure!

 ## Summary:
 Our project is an app, where the user swipes to purchase and find new items.

-Add something about knowing disliked items
+Using this information about what users like and dislike, our app is able to recommend to them and hide items from them as well.

 ## Resources used:
 ### APIs